 MacCarthy added that the Law Society remained concerned that representatives of the legal professions were excluded from the Commission.

-“This effectively excludes the perspectives of thousands of solicitors who work in the courts every day and is an approach which is a significant change from the system that has been in place before now.
+“This effectively excludes the perspectives of thousands of solicitors who work in the courts every day, and is an approach that is a significant change from the system that has been in place before now.

 “By prioritising diversity among judicial candidates, the commission is sending an important message to citizens of Ireland.
 The Law Society has long called for increased diversity in all branches of the legal profession, strategically working to widen access to solicitor training,” he said.